-Samsung S Pen Pro vs. S Pen Fold Edition: Which should you buy?
+Samsung S Pen Pro vs. Fold Edition: Which should you buy?

 - Needs to be re-charged

-WIth the S Pen Fold Edition, you'll be missing out on a few features such as Air Actions.
+With the S Pen Fold Edition, you'll be missing out on a few features such as Air Actions.
 But without a built-in Bluetooth chip, this means you won't have to worry about keeping it charged.
-Plus it's been specifically designed for the Galaxy Z Fold 3.
+Plus it's been specifically designed for the Galaxy Z Fold 3 and Galaxy Z Fold 4.

 - Less expensive